Nigeria’s Gokada raises $5.3M round for its motorcycle ride-hail biz – TechCrunch

 A notable facet of motorcycle ride-hail companies in Africa is better organizing a space with a reputation for being somewhat chaotic and downright dangerous (see Nigeria’s past bans on the sector entirely due to safety).

-For Gokada that includes training courses and certification of riders, the ability to track trips and safety stats from the app, and quality control for motorcycles—something that’s been lacking in East and West Africa’s non-digital moto-taxi space.
+For Gokada that includes training courses and certification of riders, the ability to track trips and safety stats from the app, and quality control for motorcycles — something that’s been lacking in East and West Africa’s non-digital moto-taxi space.

-The company’s rider program offers a way for drivers to buy, own, and maintain their motorcycles as they earn.
+The company’s rider program offers a way for drivers to buy, own and maintain their motorcycles as they earn.
 Gokada has entered into partnership with Indian motorcycle maker TVS Motors to create a custom version of the company’s TVS Apache motorcycles for Gokada drivers.

 Gokada is also experimenting with adding sensors to its fleet to better track safety standards.
 “We’re looking at seat sensors and another GPS sensor to track things like ‘did this driver add more than one passenger on the bike’ and all that data will feed back into our servers,” Saleh said.

 The company won’t enter any new countries in Africa in the near future.
 “We plan to expand all over Nigeria.
-We think its a large enough market for now,” said Gokada CEO Fahim Saleh.
+We think it’s a large enough market for now,” said Saleh.
 Nigeria is Africa’s most populous nation (190 million) and largest economy.